PatrickLisiecki/virtual-community-space/README.md

 Submitted by: **Patrick Lisiecki**

-About this web app: **A virtual community space with an interactive interface that allows users to explore events by location.**
+About this web app: **A virtual community space with an interactive interface that allows users to explore music events by venue location.**

-Time spent: **X** hours
+Time spent: **4** hours

 ## Required Features